The SIM card is your device's ticket to the T-Mobile network!

 - If you're able to register on our network, the error should no longer appear.

-- If available, move the SIM card to another T-Mobile device and test if it works or not.
+- If available, move the SIM card to another T-Mobile device and test to see if it works.
 This test will help Customer Care diagnose the problem.

 - If the error continues, use another device or online option to contact us.